Brazil Regulatory Compliance

 General Overview

-Brazilian Health Regulatory Agency (ANVISA) is responsible for the approval and supervision of food, cosmetics, tobacco, pharmaceuticals, health services, and medical devices, among others.
+Brazilian Health Regulatory Agency (ANVISA)ย is responsible for the approval and supervision of pharmaceuticals, health services, and medical devices, among others.
 The agency is connected to the Ministry of Health.
 The ANVISA`s mission is to promote and protect public health, as well as to intervene in the risks caused by the production and use of products regulated by health surveillance.

-28th April 2022 is the official deadline for meeting Track & Trace requirements as the Brazil Health Regulatory Agency (ANVISA) has approved its final Normative Instruction (NI 100).
+From April 28, 2022, pharmaceutical companies have to complied with the serialization, reporting, and traceability requirements set out in the National Medicine Control System (SNCM), as the Brazil Health Regulatory Agency (ANVISA) had approved its final Normative Instruction (NI 100).

 Barcode Requirements